stevenweaver/website/_posts/2017-10-29-prescription-drugs-and-the-opioid-epidemic.markdown

 > and kickbacks, the practitioners wrote large numbers of prescriptions for the
 > patients, most of whom were not diagnosed with cancer.

-Clearly, if guilty, this is extreme malpractice considering that the opioid crisis is now considered a National Health Emergency.

 In addition to John Kapoor, a doctor is also facing losing his license and a lawsuit by the New Jersey Attorney General Porrino.<sup>8</sup>